Fraud Blocker

 Performance under high water table conditions

-The outstanding qualities of HDPE pipes show what they are capable of in features with high water levels.
+The outstanding qualities of HDPE pipes show what they are capable of in terms of high water levels.
 Some of the key indicators include:

-- Structural Integrity Under Soil Load: Standard pipe classes like SDR-11 do have a defined high-pressure rating which is approximately 160 psi, this along with having a high modulus of elasticity and flexibility allows them to withstand soil pressure and movement changes with cracking or deforming.
+• Structural Integrity Under Soil Load: Standard pipe classes like SDR-11 do have a defined high-pressure rating, which is approximately 160 psi; this, along with having a high modulus of elasticity and flexibility, allows them to withstand soil pressure and movement changes without cracking or deforming.

-- Corrosion Resistance: Pipes do react reliably with acidic or alkaline water due to HDPE pipes not being reactive.
+• Corrosion Resistance: Pipes do not react reliably with acidic or alkaline water due to their reactivity.
 This greatly increases the lifespan they can have operationally.

-- Joint Integrity: To prevent leakages from occurring in the joints, Fusion-welded pipes are used.
-In doing so, infiltration and exfiltration are prevented in areas where water is deeply watching.
+• Joint Integrity: To prevent leakages from occurring in the joints, Fusion-welded pipes are used.
+In doing so, infiltration and exfiltration are prevented in areas where water is deeply watched.

 Reducing maintenance, offering long-term reliability, and providing stability are what make HDPE pipes perfect for meeting the requirements of projects with high water levels.